-DHCS 15 Maintaining quality standards in the health sector (J/651/0784)
+DHCS 15 Maintaining quality standards in the health sector (D/650/5192)

 Unit summary This unit aims to develop an understanding of the importance of maintaining the quality of own work and that of others through monitoring competences to meet quality standards.
 Learners will learn the importance of prioritising workload, using and maintaining resources and the benefits of working with others.
-The unit w vill help th ne learner un derstand how le quality standa egislation, policies and ords. procedures determine Assessme This u ınit is interna lly assessed via a a portfolio of evidence Э. Mandatory Achiev achiev ed/not yet Level 2 2 credits 13 GLH Learning outcome (LOs) The learner will: 1.
-Understand how to provide a quality service 1.1 Explain the importance of meeting quality standards as determined by legislation, policies and procedures ndards as determined within legislation, uld be encouraged to r policies and proc policies and procedures 1.3 Explain the benefits of maintaining quality standards 2.
-Understand the 2.1 Explain professional responsibilities for working with others ng with others importance of working 2.2 Explain accountability when working with others rs with others to provide a quality service 2.3 Explain the importance of working effectively with others to provide a quality service 2.
-Know how to monitor 2.1.
-Describe methods of monitoring quality standards

-3. Know how to monitor 3.1 Describe methods of monitoring quality standards quality standards 3.2 Explain how to inform other staff of quality issues 3.3 Describe how resources can be monitored and maintained 3.4 Outline the benefits of monitoring quality to maintain and improve standards 4.
-Understand the 4.1 Review factors that can affect own workload importance of prioritising own workload to reduce 4.2 Explain how prioritising work will ensure the maintenance and risks to quality improvement of a quality service
+The unit will help the learner understand how legislation, policies and procedures determine quality standards.

+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet achieved Level 2 2 credits 13 GLH

+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand how to provide a quality service 1.1 Explain the importance of meeting quality standards as determined by legislation, policies and procedures within legislation, policies 1.2 Explain how others could be encouraged to meet quality standards and procedures 1.3 Explain the benefits of maintaining quality standards 2.
+Understand the 2.1 Explain professional responsibilities for working with others importance of working 2.2 Explain accountability when working with others with others to provide a 2.3 Explain the importance of working effectively with others to provide quality service a quality service 3.
+Know how to monitor 3.1 Describe methods of monitoring quality standards quality standards 3.2 Explain how to inform other staff of quality issues 3.3 Describe how resources can be monitored and maintained 3.4 Outline the benefits of monitoring quality to maintain and improve standards 4.
+Understand the importance of prioritising 4.1 Review factors that can affect own workload own workload to reduce risks to quality 4.2 Explain how prioritising work will ensure the maintenance and improvement of a quality service